The Lorentz Group with Dual-Translations and the Conformal Group: Introduction

 For example, perhaps the simplest, certainly the one with the fewest components, is the Dirac 4-spinor rep of the Poincar\'{e} group that has a Lorentz subgroup with spin $(0,1/2)\oplus(1/2,0).$ Under the Lorentz group's rotations and boosts, two of the four components transform with spin $(0,1/2)$ and the other two components transform with spin $(1/2,0).$ The translation subgroup involves all four components.

+For matrix reps there are either Type I translation subgroups with spin $(C,D)$ terms added to $(A,B)$-spin quantities while leaving $(C,D)$ quantities invariant or, visa versa, Type II with $(C,D)$ quantities added to $(A,B)$ quantities.
+Like coordinate translations, both types are inhomogeneous: the added quantities do not depend on what they are being added to.

 A ``choose or loose'' situation presents itself.
 There is apparently just one translation subgroup allowed by our spacetime experiences.
-Correspondingly, a Poincar\'{e} representation is defined to have just one translation subgroup.
-For matrix reps there are either Type I translation subgroups: spin $(C,D)$ terms are added to $(A,B)$-spin quantities while leaving $(C,D)$ quantities invariant or Type II: $(C,D)$ quantities change by adding $(A,B)$ quantities.
-For those matrix Lorentz reps that can represent translations, the symmetry between $(A,B)$ and $(C,D)$ is necessarily broken when the Poincar\'{e} group is represented.
+By definition, the Poincar\'{e} group has just one translation subgroup.

 While it is important to connect the theory with experimental results, those experiences rely on the behavior of particles that are well-described by quantum mechanics.
 Since quantum mechanics sometimes defies notions based on everyday experiences and yet must be consistent with them, it may be that keeping both translation subgroups can be used to describe behavior beyond, yet including, experiences with moving lab equipment and duplicating experimental results.